mufana/mufana.github.io/_posts/2017-07-15-PowerShell-And-Office365.md

 }
 ```

-For all the users with a mailbox, I set the variable $UserPrin to the userPrincipalName and, I create a new variable called 'Stats' and use that to hold all the MailboxStatistiscs.
+For all the users with a mailbox, I set the variable $UserPrin to the userPrincipalName and, I create a new variable called 'Stats' and use that to hold the data from the 'Get-MailboxStatistics' cmdlet.

 ### Step 3 - Create a property table.

 Create a table that holds all the relevant data.

 ```PowerShell
 $Properties = @{